plantbreeding/BrAPI/Specification/README.md

 asynchid|{arbitrary ID String}|Used for the first part of an asynchornous call, returns an ID string which can be used in a subsequent call to retrieve data or status information. asynchstatus|PENDING|Indicates an asynchornous call is still working and will not return data yet. asynchstatus|FINISHED|Indicates an asynchornous call is finished and this response object contains the requested data.
 27|"Could not update observation values.
-Invalid data."| Error to be returned when the server is unable to store some data submited
+Invalid data."| Error to be returned when the server is unable to store some data submitted
+40|"No objects found for given parameters"| Error to be returned when there are no objects in the database which match the requested search parameters

 #### Payload